TheMineWay/jump2digital-skins-api/README.md

 In this project we are using a MySQL database.

+### 0.2.
+Environment

+In order to be able to ship the application to any device (without caring about OS, runtime version, etc) this project uses docker to ship a _Node 20.8-alpine3.18_ image containing the app.

 ## 1. Setup

 Follow this instructions in order to test the project.